-If you paid foreign tax in respect of a foreign capital gain, you will need to work out how much of that foreign capital gain is reflected in your net capital gain (for an individual, your net capital gain is the amount shown at A item 17 on your income tax return).
-This will depend on:
+If you paid foreign tax in respect of a foreign capital gain, you need to work out how much of that foreign capital gain is reflected in your net capital gain.
+For an individual, your net capital gain is the amount shown at A item 17 on your tax return (supplementary section).
+The amount of foreign capital gain reflected in your net capital gain will depend on: